 Communication and planning

-Always communicate your planning with others for longer journeys and check in with them regularly.
+Always communicate your planned route and details of your days with other people especially for longer journeys.
 If you are hiking in a group, make sure everyone knows the plan and has the appropriate gear.

 Other things to Consider:

 Minimize your impact on the environment – camping and fires

 Dispose of your waste correctly – take it home with you.